With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

-In this article, we’ll detail the 20 most influential fashion designers who reshaped how the world understands fashion styles.
+This article presents 30 of the most influential fashion designers who reshaped how we understand and appreciate the world of fashion styles.

 France